 Weddings in Cambridge don’t have to be traditional.

 In my time as a Cambridge wedding photographer I have learned that this little city is almost unique in the in what it has to offer in terms of wedding possibilities.
 The mixture of old & new within Cambridge itself, the cosmopolitan vibe and the surrounding rural landscape make it a great choice whether you are looking to have a traditional church wedding with a reception at a stunning historic building, a modern civil metropolitan hotel wedding or something different like a rustic barn or a farm wedding all can be catered for within a short distance of Cambridge’s city centre.

 Cambridge weddings all hold special memories for me as a photographer.
-Please take a look though and if you are considering a small and intimate weddings in Cambridge then please get in touch.
+If your considering a wedding in Cambridgeshire but not sure on a choice of venue then why not check out my feature “10 Alternative Cambridgeshire Wedding Venues” and if you are considering a small and intimate weddings in Cambridge then please get in touch.

 Damien Vickers is a Wedding photographer shooting weddings in a natural photojournalistic style across the UK.